chickencuber/lutetium_types/README.md

-# Mochascript types
+# Lutetium types

-this is the types for the language 'mochascript'
+this is the types for the language `Lutetium`